ARRIVAL FIELD

 Continuity Language

-Where the Field is given somewhere to stay
+Where the Field is given somewhere to remain

 STAY